ericaraujophd/25fa-cs112/content/week10/proj10.md

+---
+title: Project 10
-# Project 10: Using Queues to Implement the Snake Game
+subtitle: Using Queues to Implement the Snake Game
+---

 ## Objectives